 Fixture Type ⇔ SHOWERS

-Showers can be any size or shape, and can be made of fiberglass, acrylic, or cultured marble like the ones shown in the pictures below.
+Showers can be any size or shape, and can be made of fiberglass, acrylic, or cultured marble like the ones shown in the picture below.
 Updated showers are usually made of tile or stone, so having a shower made of cultured marble, acrylic, or fiberglass can really date a bathroom.
 Refinishing to the rescue!
-Shower refinishing will instantly update those old cultured marble, fiberglass, and acrylic showers.
+Shower refinishing will instantly update the look of those old cultured marble, fiberglass, and acrylic showers - without tearing them out!
 To get you an estimate, we will need pictures and measurements for the length and width of the shower walls, as well as the dimensions of the shower floor.

-PRICING: Although showers can be any size, they typically range in size from 70sf-120sf.
+PRICING: Although showers can be any size, they typically range between 70sf-120sf.
 To get a ballpark cost for refinishing a fiberglass, cultured marble, acrylic, or tile shower, multiply the square footage by $13.50.

 If you don't need a special order color and are just trying to match the color to an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts off with to get close to the color you're trying to match.

 Discoloration on a shower floor doesn't usually indicate damage (like it does in a porcelain bathtub).
 However, a crack in a shower floor constitutes damage, and depending on the severity, repairs can range between $75-$250.

 If the crack is small and not causing a leak, the repair will be fairly simple, and will usually cost between $75-$125.
 However, if the crack is large or water is leaking through it, the repair process is much more involved, costing up to $250.
 That's because cracks like this are usually indicative of and caused by an underlying problem.
 Either the floor was not supported properly when the pan was installed, or perhaps the house has shifted.